tearflake/symp-intro/docs/hello-world.md

 # "Hello world" From Symp

 Symp is a modular symbolic programming environment designed to define, transform, and execute domain-specific languages using a unified representation.
 Instead of hard-coding syntax, semantics, and runtime behavior in a general-purpose language, Symp lets you build them declaratively, layer by layer, using interoperable components.
-The components include Symbolmatch, Symbolverse, Symbolprose, and Symbolfront.
-In this document, we will shortly state the purpose of the components, and write a minimal "Hello world!" program in each of them.
+The components include Symbolmatch (syntax), Symbolverse (semantics), Symbolprose (runtime), and Symbolfront (presentation).
+In this document, we shortly state the purpose of the components, and write a minimal "Hello world!" program in each of them.

 #### "Hello world!" in Symbolmatch